 Treatment & prevention:

-- A 9 day treatment is for prevention with rabbits not showing any symptoms.
-If your rabbit is showing symptoms of EC then you can treat them with panacur for a period of 28 days or even up to 6 weeks.
+- If your rabbit is showing symptoms of EC, then your vet is highly likely to provide medication to treat them over 28 days or even up to 6 weeks.
 28 days is how long the parasite stays in the environment, and 6 weeks to add extra protection to rid the parasite completely from the environment.

 - Constantly itching or scratching at a certain area